 A mature male aged 45-55 years (US 2179), with a stature of about 165 cm, was affected by a sclerosing bone dysplasia, as the general thickening of several districts demonstrated.
 The skull bones are poorly preserved, but a severe thickening can be appreciated, whereas the mandible is normal.
-The long bones of upper and lower limbs are characterized by a hyperostosis of the diaphysis with increased and irregular cortical thickening, whereas the epiphyses are normal (Figs. 4a-4b-4c, 5a-5b-5c).
-The differential diagnosis allowed to diagnose a case of Camurati-Engelmann disease, a genetic disorder characterised by increased bone density (13).
+The long bones of upper and lower limbs are characterized by a hyperostosis of the diaphysis with increased and irregular cortical thickening, whereas the epiphyses are normal (fig. 6) (figg.
+4 and 5).
+The differential diagnosis allowed to diagnose a case of Camurati-Engelmann disease, a genetic disease characterised by increased bone density (13).